Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 If the target message (file) created by Message Mapping needs to be converted by the Receiver Adapter Communication Channel select the option ‘File Content Conversion‘.
 Usually, if the receiver file format is anything other than XML, you can use this feature to convert the file to an appropriate format such as CSV, Text, etc.

-sFTP Receiver Server Destination Configuration.
+SFTP Receiver Server Destination Configuration.

 sFTP Server, Port and Server Finterprint Configuration in Communication Channel